Healthy Homes Assessment Fernhill

 Draught Stopping Fernhill

-Draughts are a major cause of dropping temperatures within households.
-A draughty home will cost more to heat, which means wasting energy and increased bills.
+Draughts are a major cause of less temperature in households.
+A humid house is more expensive to heat, resulting in wasted energy and resulting in higher bills.

-There is no need to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement within the building as the house is heated and cools in order to let them be shut and opened, rather instead of being stuck.
-We will test all doors and windows as part of an Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes which are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the building when the household warms and cools so that they are able to be opened and closed rather than sticking.
+We will examine all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections